Sports Massage is commonly used to:-

 - Treat myofascial pain

-Sports Massage treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK) Therapy Service, based from Reading, Berkshire.
+Sports Massage treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK) Therapy and Sports Injury Clinic Service, based from Reading, Berkshire.
 The private patient mobile service operates up to 20 miles from Caversham in Reading and 20 miles from Cambridge.
 TotalMSK also operates mobile Corporate Wellness Clinics throughout Berkshire, Buckinghamshire, Cambridgeshire, Hampshire and Oxfordshire.
 Sports Massage involves a blend of Holistic and Swedish massage.
 Sports massage is a more advanced form of massage and includes deep tissue massage.
 Deep tissue massage does not have to be painful and nor should it be.
 Some level of discomfort is reasonable, and yet professional therapists will know how to work with the body.
 Tissues tend not to respond well to brute force, which just hurts and causes bruising.
 The article on self-massage and foam rolling covers more about why deep tissue massage might prove painful when performed incorrectly.
 Unfortunately, pain is one of a multitude of stressors, resulting in the initiation of the "fight", "flight" or "freeze" stress response.
 As part of the stress response, a wide range of hormones get released into the bloodstream, and these have far-reaching effects on the body.
 Such, effects include the release of endorphins (the bodies natural painkillers).
 The human stress response should not need initiating for massage therapy to be effective and nor is it desirable.
 There is also an article on the blog, which covers the stress response in more detail.

 Sports Massage Training

 Sports Massage training has changed a great deal over the years, and there are various levels of education and qualifications.
 Historically, one had to have completed a basic Massage Therapy course before being able to undertake the base Level 3 Sports Massage qualification.
 These days there are training providers running fast-track courses which take a day or even a week for the more advanced levels of qualification.
 However, many of the professional associations in the field have strict requirements governing hours relating to course; content, duration and hands-on practical.
 Hence, there are many qualifications and indeed practitioners who are not eligible for membership of said associations.
-As of 2018, the highest (QCF) recognised Sports Massage qualification is BTEC Level 5.
+As of 2018, the highest (QCF) recognised Sports Massage qualification is the BTEC Level 5.

 Sports Massage Therapy